shardulcodes/PixCrpt/README.md

-# Stego Tool – Hide & Recover Files in Images
+# PixCrypt – Hide & Recover Files in Images

 ## Overview

-Stego Tool is a Python + Flask-based application that allows you to **securely hide entire files or folders inside image files** and later **recover them**.
+PixCrypt is a Python + Flask-based application that allows you to **securely hide entire files or folders inside image files** and later **recover them**.
 It is designed for scenarios where sensitive data needs to be **hidden in plain sight** using steganography.

 ## Features